Applications for the Fall 2018 semester have launched!

 Submit recommendations from faculty members, professional persons, members of the clergy, and Union alumni/ae who are familiar with your academic background, discernment process, and vocational aspirations.
 Preferably at least one of the recommendations will be written by a former professor.

-Click the following form to send to the person recommending you and have them follow the recommendation procedures below.
+Click to download the recommendation form that corresponds to the degree program for which you intend to apply.
+Send the following form to the person recommending you and instruct them to follow the procedures below.

-Post.
-Paper recommendation forms should be sealed and must bear recommender’s signature across the envelope back flap.
-They should be mailed by application deadline to:
+Post: Paper recommendation forms should be sealed and must bear recommender’s signature across the envelope back flap.
+They should be mailed by the application deadline to:

 Office of Admissions